vuejs/docs/src/guide/scaling-up/testing.md

 1. Whitebox: Unit Testing

 Tests that are "Whitebox tests" are aware of the implementation details and dependencies of a component.
-Components be unit tested by using [`@vue/test-utils`'s](https://test-utils.vuejs.org) `shallowMount` command instead of the `mount` command.
+Components mustmbe unit tested by using [`@vue/test-utils`'s](https://test-utils.vuejs.org) `shallowMount` command instead of the `mount` command.
 You can also make use of the `global.stubs` API.
 Please read the Vue Test Utils docs for some help on [how to decide](https://test-utils.vuejs.org/guide/advanced/stubs-shallow-mount.html#mount-shallow-and-stubs-which-one-and-when) if you want to Unit Test or Component Test your components.
 As stated above, unit tests may mock initial state and large parts of your application, when unit testing components, this includes 3rd party components, libraries, and all child components.

 2. Blackbox: Component Testing
 Tests that are "Blackbox tests" are unaware of the implementation details of a component.
 These tests do not mock anything.
 They render all child components and are considered more of an "integration test" in which Components are the Subject Under Test.
 We will cover this in the next section.